 Yeah, I bet that got your attention!
 Yeah, and I know what the answer is…”No!”
 Well, at least that would be (or should be) the answer for those of you that know me 😉

 But let’s get back to the article and the real intent of the headline…

 A few weeks ago my prepper buddy & battle buddy made a statement to me that I thought was interesting.
 Not the exact words, but he said something along the lines of, “If it doesn’t fall apart by the end of September I am done with being prepared!”

-I remember at the time being a little taken back and I really didn’t respond to that statement, I just continued on to another subject.
+I remember at the time I was a little taken back and I really didn’t respond to that statement, I just continued on to another subject.
 But, another interesting thing I’ve noticed the last couple of weeks is his interests shifting towards things other than prepping.
 He doesn’t even really bring up any negative news items like he used to.
 No, he has not abandoned prepping, he is just taking a little break and focusing more on other things such as family, work, music, his cars, etc. And that is fine with me.

 OK, set that little tidbit of information aside…on to the next item I want to share.
 I frequent another prepper website, mostly Christian folks, patriots, conservative, etc. What has been interesting over the last 6 – 8 months is the shift in their collective attitude.
 There has been and is much more focus on things other than true prepping.
 A lot of dreams, visions, conspiracies, and books about the same subjects.
-And, a whole lot of projection of hard dates for the economy to fall apart, for martial law to be declared, for the stock market crash, for earthquakes to split the continent, a meteor to strike the earth, etc. What I find interesting is not the event itself, but the fact they were actually setting firm dates for these things to happen.
+And, a whole lot of projection of hard dates for the economy to fall apart, for martial law to be declared, for the stock market to crash, for earthquakes to split the continent, a meteor to strike the earth, etc. What I find interesting is not the event itself, but the fact they were actually setting firm dates for these things to happen.
 And of course when none of those events occurred you can imagine what came next.

 Now, let me change it up again for a minute and then come back to tie it all together.